angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

 ## Extra: Using own templates

-Sooner or later everybody wants to customize some aspects of the generated code.
+Sooner or later everybody wants to customise some aspects of the generated code.
-You can change most parts by modifing the mustache-templates.
+You can change most parts by modifying the mustache-templates.

 * `-t` or `--template-dir` defines a folder containing own template files.
-  If specified, those templates files will be used instead of the inbuild onces.
+  If specified, those templates files will be used instead of the inbuilt versions.
-  You can start by modifing the [orginal ones from Github](https://github.com/swagger-api/swagger-codegen/tree/master/modules/swagger-codegen/src/main/resources/typescript-angular).
+  You can start by modifying the [original ones from Github](https://github.com/swagger-api/swagger-codegen/tree/master/modules/swagger-codegen/src/main/resources/typescript-angular).

 ## Extra: Building the codegen from the sources